/ tool-comparisons / Sentry vs Plausible for Solo Developers

 Privacy stance.
 Plausible was built around privacy.
 No cookies, no personal data collection, no consent banners needed.
 Sentry collects error data which can include user information (IP addresses, emails if you tag them).
 Sentry is privacy-aware but it's fundamentally a debugging tool, not a privacy tool.

 Pricing model.
 Sentry charges by error volume.
 Plausible charges by pageview volume.
 Both have reasonable entry points for solo developers.
-Sentry's free tier works for most small apps.
-Plausible starts at $9/month for 10k pageviews, or you can self-host for free if you have a server.
+Sentry's free Developer plan covers 5,000 errors per month for a single user, and the first paid step is the Team plan at $26/month on annual billing with a 50,000-error quota.
+Plausible starts at $9/month for 10,000 pageviews, with no permanent free cloud tier, or you can self-host the free Community Edition if you have a server.

 Setup effort.
 Plausible is a single script tag in your HTML.
 That's it.
 Sentry requires an SDK integration in your application code, which takes 5-10 minutes but involves more configuration.
 Both are easy, but Plausible is almost zero-effort.